-Woodlice may look like insects, but in fact they're crustaceans and are related to crabs and lobsters.
+Woodlice may look like insects, but in fact, they're crustaceans and are related to crabs and lobsters.
 It’s thought there are about 3,500 species of woodlice in the world, and 35-40 of these can be found in the British Isles.

 They have a pair of antennae to help them find their way around, and two small ‘tubes’, called uropods, sticking out the back of their bodies.
 The uropods help them navigate and some species use them to produce chemicals to discourage predators.

 Most woodlice are found on land, but their ancestors used to live in water and woodlice still breathe using gills.
-Woodlice eat rotting plants, fungi and their own feces, but they don’t pee!
-They get rid of their waste by producing strong-smelling chemical called ammonia, which passes out through their shells as a gas.
+Woodlice eat rotting plants, fungi, and their own feces, but they don’t pee!
+They get rid of their waste by producing a strong-smelling chemical called ammonia, which passes out through their shells as a gas.

 After mating, females carry their fertilized eggs in a small brood pouch under their bodies.
 The young hatch inside the pouch and stay there until they are big enough to survive on their own.

 A common woodlouse can live for three-four years.
 Apart from man, its main predators are centipedes, toads, shrews and spiders.
 Our pest control services team has the knowledge and the dedication to free your home of woodlice.